automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Xiongguanlong.md

 # Xiongguanlong
-## Description: A small, primitive tyrannosaur from Asia.
+## A small, primitive tyrannosaur from Asia.